-Summarily, you don’t need to spend money to get the so-called “best antivirus” for your PC; Windows Defender is enough to serve your “virus protection” needs.
-However, it’s recommended to get a standard anti-malware tool, like Malwarebytes, as a support program.
+Summarily, Windows Defender is enough to serve your “virus protection” needs; however, you should consider getting a third-party antivirus program or antimalware as a backup.
+Nonetheless, it’s recommended to get a standard anti-malware tool, like Malwarebytes, as a support program.

 - Top 4 Dangerous VPN Providers to Avoid in 2020 - January 21, 2020